Preparing your environment Innovation Release

 Note

-EDB Support Context: Final preparation for Hybrid Manager is primarily the customer's responsibility (except for Engineered Systems), as is the cluster's lifecycle operation.
+EDB Support Context: Final preparation for Hybrid Manager is primarily the customer's responsibility (except for Sovereign Systems), as is the cluster's lifecycle operation.
 Professional Services can be engaged via a Statement of Work (SoW), and Support can offer assistance through knowledge base articles.

 Next phase: Phase 5: Install Hybrid Manager